fazeelkhalid/Free-Responsive-Web-UI-Kit---Dashboard-Template-bootstrap/README.md

 # Free Responsive Web UI Kit & Dashboard Template bootstrap

 <p text-align: "center">
-This repository consist of fully-featured dashboard and admin template and many other websites templates that are totally free and some of them have been downloaded from that comes with tones of well-designed UI elements, components, widgets, and pages.
+This repository consist of fully-featured dashboard and admin template and many other websites templates that are totally free and all of them comes with tones of well-designed UI elements, components, widgets, and pages.
 The super clean and flexible layout would enable you to easily build web applications.
 It can be used to create a saas-based interface, custom admin panels, dashboard, CRM, CMS, e-commerce panel, etc.
-Both Bootstrap 4 and 5 versions of Hyper are available for download after purchase.
+Both Bootstrap 4 and 5 versions of Hyper are available for free.
 </p>

 <h3>Features:</h3>